 Most players are right-footed.
 So for ease of explanation, we’ll assume our kicker is right-footed.
 The kicker will then likely be better at kicking to the left.
 Still, strategic considerations mean that even if the kicker is better at kicking to the left the kicker won’t always kick left.
 (Strategic in game theory means to do with interactions between people).
 A kicker who always plays to their strengths makes the goalie’s prediction task too easy.
 Thus, the kicker mixes up what they do.
 Sometimes the kicker makes shots that are a little harder to do well.
 This is simply to confuse the goalie’s prediction of what they will do.
 This is the essence of a mixed strategy.
 (The classic mixed strategy game is Rock, Paper, Scissors where unpredictability is the key to success).

 I use the idea of mixed strategies in my research so it is great to see attempts to “test mixed-strategy behavior using data generated outside of a controlled experiment.”
 (Chiappori, Levitt, and Groseclose.
 2002, page 1150).
 Their work provides important evidence that mixed strategies matter in a real-world environment.

-If you see a player from your team taking a penalty they are probably using a sophisticated strategy based upon game theory.
+If you see a player from your team taking a penalty in the world cup they are probably intuitively using a sophisticated strategy based upon game theory.
 Or they might just be panicking given billions of people are watching.
-Either way they are likely to quite unpredictable.
+Either way, they are likely to be quite unpredictable.

 Read: P.A.
 Chiappori, S, Levitt and T .Groseclose (2002) Testing Mixed-Strategy Equilibria When Players Are Heterogenous: The Case of Penalty Kicks in Soccer, The American Economic Review, Volume 92, Number 4, September, pages 1138-1151.